pesalerno/Genomics-Intro-workshop/README.md

-Second, clone the git repository.
+Second, clone my git repository for the course.
 Even though you can do this easily on the web and without an account, let's try doing it on terminal!
 Github is like the GenBank of coding.... let's give it a try, since it's really good practice to share code, to collaborate efficiently through version control software, and to start on this as early as possible!!
 (I certainly started too late).

 1.Create a git account online [here](https://github.com/join), choosing the free plan and open repositories.